Innovation is what has brought the human race as far as it has come…

 “The question is,” she said, “just because we can create something that is actually intelligent, is it good for us?
 Is it serving the local community?
 The global community?
 Asking these questions before you end up with the solution, that’s what responsible innovation is about.”
 Another example she offered was biofuel.
 “It sounds like a nice concept, it has a good purpose, but it didn’t turn out very well.”

-Maya and Szilvia hosted the first summit at Croke Park on in October 2017.
-This year’s Responsible Innovation Summit will take place at Croke park on October 16th.
+Maya and Szilvia have hosted the Responsible Innovation Summit twice in Dublin’s Croke Park, with the inaugural summit in 2017.
 “The conference is about introducing responsible innovation as an adaptable business concept,” Marquez said.
 “It’s about the next generation of businesses and innovation.
 The word innovation does not always mean technology; it needs to be broken up.
 So we have keynote speakers from economic backgrounds, from environmental backgrounds, technology backgrounds and so on.”

 Speakers from all over Europe will offer insights into responsible innovation, and how businesses can adapt to incorporate this value structure into their planning.
 There will also be workshops, so attendees “can get their hands dirty,” and get some first-hand experience of responsible innovation.